Endeavour-Innovations-Inc/whale_tracker/README.md

 Future plans include expanding the functionality of retrieving the whale transactions on different tokens.
 Also there are plans to expand the functionality of obtaining the transactions type such as staking, burning, selling into stables and etc.

+12/30/2022 Update:
+Now the whale tracker can monitor transactions higher than 1M Tonic.
+Comments were added to provide guidance for adding the threshhold amount limit.
+Note: The higher the threshold amount, the less transactions would be displayed on the console.